sarahliz24/srs-training-tracker/README.md

 This application is designed to record the training of staff members in each or any SRS skill they are trained in.
 This acts as a training record for each staff member.
 This is also a daily tool for the person managing the skill mix of the department - if there is a roster shortage the user can search the app for available staff members to see if their skills match the need for the day (with staff position displayed to aid in roster decision making), or search by staff member to see if an available staff member has the required skills.
 This can improve staffing decisions by providing the required information in an easy to access manner, and reduce stress as managers don't have to memorise what skill each staff member possesses (particularly in cases where the skill is not often applied clinically).

 # User Experience

 ## Target Audience
 Managers and senior clinical staff responsible for staff training, and staff rostering, within the designated clinical area.

 ## User Stories

 ### As a user I want to:

-1. Understand how the application works
+1. Understand what the application is for
     - so I can use it successfully
 2. Be given feedback if my input is successful
     - so I know the application is working